-Collaborate with adjoining communities, water districts and other providers on efforts to promote the efficient delivery and use of water and infrastructure for commercial, residential and agricultural purposes.

-- Review and modify local comprehensive plans and development regulations to improve travel choice accessibility to reduce greenhouse gas emissions. - Adopt parking management strategies that reduce idling.

-- Facilitate coordinated local and regional investment in datasets to improve forecasting and other analysis capabilities related to air quality, greenhouse gas emissions, water demand and surface water runoff. - Collaborate with local and regional partners to increase the awareness and implementation of best management practices and incentives available to support regional water conservation efforts among all users.

-- Encourage the use of alternative fuel vehicles and infrastructure. - Support actions that reduce engine idling. - Support the development of infrastructure and local regulations, policies and ordinances regarding alternative fuels, fleet conversions, environmental preservation and related topics. - Continue to support programs and public awareness campaigns, such as Way to Go and others that promote behavior shifts on an individual level that improve air quality and reduce greenhouse gas emissions. - Maintain access to data and mapping of aquifers, recharge areas, wellheads, landfills and other information, as available, to help inform local land-use decisions that may affect the region's groundwater resources. - Support public awareness campaigns that promote individual, institutional and business behaviors that reduce pollutant runoff and opportunities for groundwater contamination.

-- Fund transportation system improvements that minimize transportation-related fuel consumption, as well as air pollutant and greenhouse gas emissions. - Support large-scale fleet conversions by local governments and shared fleets around the region. - Provide incentives for the use of cleaner technologies, such as alternative fuel vehicles. - Develop and invest in regional alternative fueling station infrastructure plans and projects for fuels that lead to the greatest reductions in air pollution and greenhouse gas emissions.

-- Adopt policies and procedures to reduce the potential environmental effects of roadway construction and maintenance. - Adopt and implement grading, erosion and sediment control ordinances to minimize sediment and other pollutant runoff. - Adopt policies and regulations for industrial uses to limit potential groundwater contamination. - Develop regulations and infrastructure needed to support the use of alternative fuel vehicles and the use of alternative modes, such as charging stations, bicycle parking and shower facilities for employees. - Promote water conservation through ordinance revisions and public information activities that encourage the use of low-flow plumbing devices; drought-tolerant and native vegetation for landscaping; conservation-oriented irrigation; and other low-impact site development techniques in new development and rehabilitation projects. - Adopt policies that facilitate the use of Low Impact Development to take advantage of natural features that improve storm water quality. - Encourage the use of xeric trees in development and redevelopment projects to increase the use of passive solar treatments. - Require adequate wastewater treatment systems to serve new development. - Require adequate long-term water services to serve new development.

-- Include alternative fuel infrastructure within transportation projects as appropriate - Update business and government fleets to alternative fuel vehicles. - Make investments that reduce water consumption and increase reuse.
+Facilitate coordinated local and regional investment in datasets to improve forecasting and other analysis capabilities related to air quality, greenhouse gas emissions, water demand and surface water runoff.
+Collaborate with local and regional parteners to increase the awareness and implementation of best management practices and incentives available to support regional water conservation efforts among all areas.
+Encourage the use of alternative fuel vehicles and infrastructure.
+Support the development of infrastructure and local regulations, policies and ordinances regarding alternative fuels (Bet Conversions, environmental effects).
+Continue to support programs and public awareness campaigns, such as Way to Go and others that promote behavior shifts on an individual level that improve air quality and reduce greenhouse gas emissions.
+Support public awareness campaigns that promote information, as available, to help inform local land-use sequent and rehabilitation projects.
+Support public awareness campaigns that promote information, as available, to help inform local land-use sequent quality.
+Maintain access to data and mapping of aquifers, recharge areas, wellheads, landfilis and other recourage the use of low limpact bits and orgonut maters for groundwater contamination.
+Support public awareness campaigns that promote industrial may and educe greenhouse gas emissions.
+Support public awareness campaigns that promote industrial and opportunities for groundwater contamination.
+Support public awareness campaigns that promote industrial and opportunities for groundwater contamination.
+Support public awareness campaigns that promote industrial sections projects as appropriate.
+Maintain access to data and mapping of aquifers, recharge areas, wellheads, landfilis and other industrial avelase development.
+Support public awareness campaig Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations datasets to improve forecasting and other analysis capabilities related to air quality, greenhouse gas emissions, water demand and surface water runoff.
+Collaborate with local and regional partners to increase the awareness and implementation of best management practices and incentives available to support regional water conservation efforts among all users.
+Education and Assistance Encourage the use of alternative fuel vehicles and infrastructure.
+Support actions that reduce engine idling.
+Support the development of infrastructure and local regulations, policies and ordinances regarding alternative fuels, fleet conversions, environmental preservation and related topics.
+Continue to support programs and public awareness campaigns, such as Way to Go and others that promote behavior shifts on an individual level that improve air quality and reduce greenhouse gas emissions.
+Maintain access to data and mapping of aquifers, recharge areas, wellheads, landfills and other information, as available, to help inform local land-use decisions that may affect the region's groundwater resources.
+Support public awareness campaigns that promote individual, institutional and business behaviors that reduce pollutant runoff and opportunities for groundwater contamination. environmental effects of roadway construction and maintenance.
+Adopt and implement grading, erosion and sediment control ordinances to minimize sediment and other pollutant runoff.
+Adopt policies and regulations for industrial uses to limit potential groundwater contamination.
+Develop regulations and infrastructure needed to support the use of alternative fuel vehicles and the use of alternative modes, such as charging stations, bicycle parking and shower facilities for employees.
+Promote water conservation through ordinance revisions and public information activities that encourage the use of low-flow plumbing devices; drought-tolerant and native vegetation for landscaping; conservation-oriented irrigation; and other low-impact site development techniques in new development to take advantage of natural features that improve storm water quality.
+Encourage the use of xeric trees in development and redevelopment projects to increase the use of passive solar treatments.
+Require adequate wastewater treatment systems to serve new development.
+Investments Include alternative fuel infrastructure within transportation projects as appropriate Update business and government fleets to alternative fuel vehicles.